 - Date and time of the event

-- Name(s) of the provider(s) and/or person(s) involved
+- Name(s) of the provider(s) and person(s) involved

 - Address of the event

 - Nature of the concern or complaint

 - Details describing the event or issue

 - Any appropriate supporting documents

-See the Important Contact Information section at the beginning of this handbook for grievance contact information at WPS.
+See the Important Contact Information section for grievance contact information at WPS.
 Contact Medicare to file Medicare-related grievances.